 Region V Systems has established a number of business partnerships, some of which are co-located within Region V Systems’ office, who provide support, promote behavioral health services, and assist consumers and their families.

-Region V had 13 active prevention coalitions during FY 16-17; those would include: Lancaster, Johnson, Saunders, Nemaha, Polk, Saline, Seward, Butler, Jefferson, Otoe, Thayer, York, and Gage counties.
-100% of all funded coalitions are utilizing data-driven/evidence-based programs and strategies.
+Region V Systems had 12 active prevention coalitions during FY 23-24, serving 15 of Region V Systems’ 16-county service area.
+All funded coalitions are utilizing data-driven/evidence-based programs and strategies.

-Region V Systems provides funding, technical assistance, and coordination to coalitions.
+Region V Systems also provides funding, technical assistance, and coordination to other coalitions.